UNIVERSITY OF PITTSBURGH

 2017-2019

-Philippe Lavigne, MD, Assistant Professor, University of Montreal
+Philippe Lavigne, MD, Assistant Professor, University of Montreal, Montreal, Canada

 2017-2018

-Daniel Faden, MD, Assistant Professor, Harvard Medical School
+Daniel Faden, MD, Assistant Professor, Harvard Medical School, Boston, MA

 2016-2017

-Mathew Geltzeiler, MD, Assistant Professor, Oregon Health & Sciences University
+Mathew Geltzeiler, MD, Associate Professor, Oregon Health & Sciences University

-Andrea Hebert, MD, MPH, Assistant Professor, University of Maryland
+Andrea Hebert, MD, MPH, Associate Professor, University of Maryland, Baltimore, MD

-Meghan Turner, MD, Assistant Professor, West Virginia University
+Meghan Turner, MD, Assistant Professor, West Virginia University, Morgantown, WV

 2015-2016